shsagir/play-area-sync/docs/access-methods.md

 ### How to change from SSH key to password authentication

-When for some reason SSH key authentication does not work for you, you can downgrade to password like so: In the "Dashboard" > "Your Account" > "Access method" you can click on your public SSH keys, this will bring up a view where you can delete the key.
+When for some reason SSH key authentication does not work for you, you can downgrade to password like so: In the "Dashboard" > "Your Account" > "SSH keys" you can click on your public SSH keys, this will bring up a view where you can delete the key.
 When deleting the last key, password authentication will be re-enabled.

 ### When you change your Account password